apexfarm/ApexDI/README.md

 It is highly recommended to use a `DI.Module` to manage service registrations, so it can help:

-- Create boundaries to reduce loading of unused services into current module.
+- Create boundaries to limit number of services registered into current module.
 - Create dependencies to increase the reusability of services in other modules.

 ### 4.1 Module Creation